martensonbj/fem-intro-to-go/01_setup/exercise_0.md

 1. Navigate to your home directory (for me that is `/Users/brennamartenson`), and create a `go` directory with `mkdir go`.

-2. Change into the go directory with `cd go`, and clone the repo for this workshop into the `go` directory.
+2. Change into the go directory with `cd go`, and clone the repo for this course into the `go` directory.

 `git clone https://github.com/martensonbj/fem-intro-to-go`